mfoley02/gen_proj/README.md

 Sequences were denoised using QIIME to address potential sequencing errors.
 Trunclenf and trunclenr values specific to the cyano dataset were provided and used during this denoising step.

 #### metadata tabulate
-Generated an output table of statistics regarding filtered and denoised reads.
+Generated an output table of statistics regarding filtered and denoised reads; this included information such as the number of reads per sample, denoised sequences, merged sequences, and non-chimeric sequences.

 #### feature-table tabulate-seqs
 A feature table was generated as a .qzv file to display these results regarding all features and their respective sequences/lengths.
+Sequence length statistics (i.e. mean, range, standard deviation) were also generated.

 ### Taxonomy Assignment and Classification